simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 03 2025 1357 UTC.
+The largest was at Aug 04 2025 0457 UTC.

-Radio Blackout Forecast for Aug 04-Aug 06 2025
+Radio Blackout Forecast for Aug 05-Aug 07 2025

-              Aug 04        Aug 05        Aug 06
+              Aug 05        Aug 06        Aug 07
 R1-R2           40%           40%           40%
 R3 or greater   10%           10%           10%

-Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 04-06 Aug.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (Strong) or greater blackouts all three days.

 ```